-American singer Nancy Sinatra, the daughter of legendary crooner Frank Sinatra, was born on June 8, 1940.
+American singer Nancy Sinatra is the daughter of legendary crooner Frank Sinatra.
 Nancy's No. 1 hit single in 1966, "These Boots Are Made for Walkin'," forever associated go-go boots with her name.
 Known for her sexy girl-next-door image, she was a favorite pin-up of troops during the Vietnam War.
 After a brief hiatus in the 1980s to help raise her family, Sinatra returned to the music scene in 1995.
 She continues to work in the music industry today.

 Nancy Sinatra was born on June 8, 1940, in Jersey City, New Jersey.
 She was the eldest of three children born to famed crooner Frank Sinatra and his wife, Nancy Barbato Sinatra.

 The family moved to Hasbrouck Heights, New Jersey, in Sinatra's early years.
 In an interview with The Guardian, Sinatra recalled that her family "had a lovely little house there, but you could get to the windows from the street—once people knew he lived there, they would come to get a glimpse, which worried my mother because I was a tiny little toddler, and she didn't want anybody stealing me from the front yard."

 Her mother had good intuition for this fear.
 In 1963, kidnappers held Sinatra's brother, Frank Jr., for $250,000 ransom.
 Her father paid, and her brother was released.

 When Hollywood called, the family moved to Toluca Lake, California.
 It was a happy childhood, with Sinatra showing great interest in the creative arts.
 She took lessons for 11 years in piano, eight years in dance, five years in dramatic performance and several months in voice.
 These classes served her well in the development of her career.